 Allegations may be made by any person with information that suggests rules have been breached, for example, a teacher, a student, a parent or guardian, or an external party such as a tutor.

 Allegations should be handled sensitively and may need to be kept confidential.

-The purpose of the investigation is to determine whether there is any substance to an allegation that a student has breached VCAA examination rules or School-based Assessment authentication rules.
-If so, the evidence should be put to a decision-maker for determination as to whether the allegations are proven, or not proven.
+The purpose of the investigation is to determine whether there is any substance to an allegation that a student has breached VCAA examination rules or VCAA authentication rules for school-based assessment.
+If so, the evidence should be put to a decision-maker for determination.

 The investigator must approach the investigation with an open mind and act fairly and without bias.
-They should consider any allegation against the student, the evidence of anyone who might have something relevant to say about an allegation, and any documents or information that may shed light on whether an allegation has substance or not.
-Some or all of the information and evidence gathered during the investigation may show that the allegations against the student are unfounded; this evidence should not be discounted.
+They should consider the allegation against the student, the evidence of anyone who might have something relevant to say about the allegation, and any documents or information that may shed light on whether an allegation has substance.
+Some or all the information and evidence gathered during the investigation may show that the allegation against the student is unfounded; this evidence should not be discounted.

 The investigation may include discussions with the teacher supervising the assessment and any other witnesses, including other students.

 Relevant evidence includes:

 - any instructions given to students by the teacher about the conditions under which the school-based assessment was to be undertaken (including the VCAA examination rules)

 - copies of specific notes or another student’s work or any other evidence of copying or cheating, such as unacknowledged source material if such an allegation relates to the use of unauthorised notes or cheating or copying from other students